 6. Experiment with interpretive editing

 I’ve read much about the phrase “getting it right in camera,” something with which I both agree and disagree.
-Yes, I do believe one should master their camera controls so as to get the best possible exposure of an image while in the field.
+I do believe one should master their camera controls to get the best possible exposure of an image while in the field.

-Yes, making the best possible image in the field is important.
+And yes, making the best possible image in the field is important.
 Never should an editing session be a rescue mission where you try to overcome mistakes made when shooting.
-Fixing an image in Photoshop is an option, but usually not a good one.
+Fixing an image in Photoshop can be done, but it’s usually a bad option.

 People who like to brag that their images are unedited and straight-out-of-camera have likely never studied the work of perhaps the most renowned landscape photographer of all time, Ansel Adams.
 He didn’t have the advantage of digital editing software to edit his images, yet that didn’t deter him.